University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/Bash_Practicals/2_BashScripting.md

 ```

 **Make sure you understand both of the above commands as it may not be immediately obvious!**

+There are 12 header/comment lines we can see at the top fo the file, is this the number that you got?

+What do you think is going on?

 As mentioned above, this file contains multiple features such as *regions*, *genes*, *CDSs*, *exons* or *tRNAs*.
 If we wanted to find how many regions are annotated in this file we could use the processes we've learned above: